fudge88/dating-app/README.md

 ```
 AS a user I expect to FIND a main page that gives me an overview of what the app is about.

-I would ALSO expect to find 'signing up' and 'logging in' buttons on the same page,
+I would ALSO expect to find some form of navigation on using the app, such as 'signing up' and 'logging in' buttons,

-WHEN i click on either buttons, i EXPECT to be taken to a page where i can either login or enter my details and sign up.
+WHEN i click on either buttons, i EXPECT to be taken to a page where i can either login and be relocated to a private page or enter my details and sign up for instant use.

-i would THEN like to tbe taken to my Profile page.
+Ideally i would THEN like to be taken to my Profile page.
+WHERE i can see my matches, and HAVE the ability to update Bio at a later stage.

-As a user i WOULD like to have a navbar that would give me easy access to the relevant pages, such as my profile, and the browsing option.
+As a user i WOULD like to have a navbar that would give me easy access to the relevant pages, such as my profile, and the exploring options.

-as i browse i should be given the relevant information of other users (potential dates), with the ability to select yes or no as an option of matching.
+WHEN exploring i SHOULD be given a summary information of other users (potential matches), AND have the ability to view their profile WHEN i click on the card.

-I WOULD like my first glance at the recipes to give me:
+I WOULD like my first glance at the user cards to give me:

-- a image of the dish
+- an image
+- name
-- the recipe title
+- age
-- the time and the calories for

-i WOULD also like the option to QUICK save the recipes without having to relocate to a different page, so i can ADD MULTIPLE recipes in one go.

-When I CLICK on the 'LETS COOK' on card recipe

-I EXPECT to be relocated to that specific recipe page

-I WOULD like to see:

-- the recipe name,
+- location
-- the image of the recipe
-- a box with the instructions for the recipe
+- a short summary
-- a box with the methods of how to cook the recipe
-- a box with the wine pairing for the recipe
-- to ability to see the time, portions, costs and popularity
-- one option button (to add to Favorites)
-- one option button (to view nutritional value)
-- YouTube video links to see the recipe
-- calculator to multiply the ingredients depending on servings

-When I CLICK on the 'HEART' the recipe SHOULD be saved to 'my favourites'.

-When I CLICK on My Favourites link

-I EXPECT to be relocated to a page presenting all my SAVED recipe cards
+The cards SHOULD give me the ability to select yes or no at a glance, as an option of matching.

+If another USER has 'liked me', upon 'liking' them back i SHOULD receive a notification that we matched.
+I WOULD also like teh option to connect or to continue browsing.

 ```